 #4 I am going to teach you The Hungry Dog Solution:

-It is important for you to define which of these two type of dog groups your dog fits into.
+You need to define which of these two types of dog groups your dog fits into.
 This lays the groundwork for defining how to feed them.
 Here are the two types.

 - And then there are the dogs who can take it or leave it.
 They eat the food they are given, but without real gust.
 They even may or may not like their treats depending on what it is.

-Once again, discounting those animals with underlying disease processes, such as hypothyroidism, diabetes, cushings etc. most dogs who are overweight fit into the first group.
-THEREFORE, here is something that you NEED to ACCEPT.
-HUNGRY DOGS ARE HUNGRY DOGS, no matter if they are in ideal body weight or if they are obese.
+Once again, discounting those animals with underlying disease processes, such as hypothyroidism, diabetes, Cushing’s, etc. most dogs who are overweight fit into the first group.
+THEREFORE, there is something that you NEED to ACCEPT.
+HUNGRY DOGS ARE HUNGRY DOGS, no matter if they are of ideal body weight or if they are obese.
 Stop and dwell on this for a moment.
 They are always hungry, and, therefore YOU WILL NEVER BE ABLE TO SATISFY THEM.